Installing SAS and Thunderbolt LTO tape drives

 • Eject all tapes

-• Download the macOS Config Tool, driver and Flash Bundle from ATTO SAS downloads
+• Download the macOS Config Tool, driver and Flash Bundle from the ATTO website

 • Install the Config Tool and the macOS driver